alexmx/Insider/README.md

 Insider is an utility framework which sets a **backdoor** into your app for testing tools like [Appium](http://appium.io/), [Calabash](http://calaba.sh/), [Frank](http://www.testingwithfrank.com/), etc.

 ## Why do I need this?
-There are many scenarios which should be covered during the automation testing, but are hard to do because the testing environment is isolated from the tested app:
+There are many scenarios which are hard to cover during the automation testing because the testing environment is isolated from the tested app:

 * Set a particular state for the app during the test scenario;
 * Simulate push notifications;